learn-co-students/playlister-sinatra-v-000/README.md

 ##Objectives

-1. Solidify your ActiveRecord understanding
+* Solidify your ActiveRecord understanding
-2. Build views and forms for your models
+* Build out basic views for all your models
+* Create forms for editing and creating a new song that returns a well-structured params hash

 ### Overview